The Inbetweeners 2

 The Inbetweeners 2 is a 2014 teen coming of age adventure sex comedy film and sequel to The Inbetweeners Movie (2011), which is based on the E4 sitcom The Inbetweeners.
 It was written and directed by series creators Damon Beesley and Iain Morris.

 The film involves four school friends who meet up again for a holiday in Australia, and stars Simon Bird, Joe Thomas, James Buckley and Blake Harrison.
 In media interviews, the film's writers and actors stated that it was to be an end to the series.

 The Inbetweeners 2 was released on 6 August 2014 in the United Kingdom and Ireland, to positive reception from critics.
 It surpassed the record of its predecessor for the highest gross on the opening day of a comedy in the UK, with £2.75 million, and ended its first weekend with a gross of £12.5 million, the largest opening of any film in 2014, then remained on top for a second week.
 With an overall gross of £33.3 million, it was the highest-grossing British film in the domestic market in 2014.
 On 21 August, it was released in Australia, to a mixed reception, and topped the box office in its opening weekend.

+In September 2026, Netflix confirmed production on a sequel had commenced.

 Plot

 It is the lead up to the Easter holidays, and Will, Neil and Jay's respective relationships with Alison, Lisa and Jane of the first film have ended.

 Will is studying at university in Bristol while Simon is studying in Sheffield.
 Will is ostracised by his peers at university, while Simon is with his girlfriend Lucy and friend Pete.
 Neil works in a bank and Jay is taking a gap year in Australia.

 Simon is unhappy with his relationship with Lucy, who has become obsessive and abusive.
+During the film, Lucy sends various videos to Simon of her destroying his treasured belongings, such as cutting up his hoodies, burning his trainers and microwaving his PlayStation.

 While Neil and Simon visit Will at the University of Bristol, Jay emails them, claiming that he is a DJ at a popular nightclub in Sydney and lives in a mansion.
 The trio decide to go to Australia to visit Jay.

 Upon arrival in Sydney, they discover that Jay works as a nightclub toilet attendant and lives in a tent at his uncle Bryan's house.
 At the nightclub, Will is reunited with Katie, a girl he studied with in private school, who is backpacking.
 At her request, Will agrees to join her at Byron Bay.
 At Bryan's house, Simon attempts to break up with Lucy over Skype, but Bryan tricks her into thinking Simon is proposing and Lucy agrees to marry him.